 ARC usage credits

-Access to the ARC service is supported by the University of Oxford through departmental subscriptions and income from research grants.
+Access to the ARC service is supported by the University of Oxford through the Divisional Charging Model (top slicing), as well income from research grants and external use of the service.

-ARC uses a "credit" system to keep track of resource usage on the ARC clusters, with one credit translating to running for 1 second of wall clock time on a single CPU core.
+Resources within ARC are based on a "credit" system and this is used to keep track of resource usage on the ARC clusters, with one credit translating to running for 1 second of wall clock time on a single CPU core.
 Please read our Accounting System page for more details on how credit usage is calculated for jobs.

 Initial allocation of credits

 All new projects are set up with an initial 25,000 CPU hours (90,000,000 credits).
 This is enough to get your software/applications set up and also do some initial testing, benchmarking or even experimentation.
-Beyond that, you need to request extra credits, process which is explained in Requesting usage credits.
+Beyond that, you need to request extra credits, process which is explained in ARC Accounting.

 Service level description

-For more detailled information on our service and quality of service (job resource and priority) levels, see the document here: Service Level Agreements & Quality of Service.
+For more detailed information on our service and quality of service (job resource and priority) levels, see the document here: Service Level Agreements & Quality of Service .

-Departments that do not contribute to the standard service are only entitled to use the Basic, free, service.
-Access to the standard service and priority service is via direct payment.
+Departments belonging to Divisions that do not contribute to the standard service (available through the Divisional Charging Model) are only entitled to use the Basic, free, Quality of Service.
+However, access via the Standard level Quality of Service can be gained via direct payment.

-Departments that have paid for access to the standard service for their users are entitled to unlimited use of the standard service.
+Departments belonging to Divisions that have agreed to contribute to service costs via top slicing (currently MPLS, SSD and Humanities) have paid for access to the standard service for their project users.
+Users from these Departments are entitled to unlimited use of the standard service.
 If you are not able to fund time via a Research Grant then please select this option.
 There is no limit on usage and no charge to the users.

-Researchers who use ARC extensively and are writing grant proposals are strongly encouraged to add a directly allocated cost item for this purpose.
+Researchers who use ARC extensively and are writing grant proposals are strongly encouraged to incorporate ARC as cost item for this purpose.

 Service level implementation